Ronaldo has 'no intention of staying at Juventus', admits manager Allegri

 Goal confirmed on Thursday that Man City have entered talks to sign Ronaldo from Juventus.
 They are in the market for a striker after missing out on the signing of Harry Kane from Tottenham.

-Pep Guardiola's side have opened negotiations with Ronaldo's agent Jorge Mendes, but club sources have played down suggestions that an agreement is close and sources close to the player have said that nothing has been agreed thus far, but that talks are advancing.
+Pep Guardiola's side have opened negotiations with Ronaldo's agent Jorge Mendes, and although club sources have played down suggestions that an agreement is close and sources close to the player have said that nothing has been agreed thus far, talks are advancing.

 Ronaldo, a former Manchester United player, is believed to be open to the move despite saying in the past that he would never line up for one of the Red Devils' main rivals.